Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Problem Formulation

 \subsection{Problem Statement}

-The soft gripper is used as the plant for the proposed control algorithms.
-Although soft robots inherently possess nonlinear characteristics~\cite{rebecca2015material}, the nonlinearity is often not obvious under restricted deformations.
-Thus, within the confines of limited deformations, soft robots can be effectively approximated using linear models.
-Consequently, the system can be described using a standard state-space representation~\cite{yang2024design}.
+The soft gripper, equipped with multiple fingers that can provide a human-like grasping experience, serves as the plant for the proposed control algorithms.
+Soft robotic systems, by their nature, exhibit nonlinear behaviors due to the compliance and deformability of their materials \cite{rebecca2015material}.
+However, the nonlinearity of certain soft materials may not be evident under reasonably constrained deformations.
+Therefore, within the constraints of deformations, it is feasible to approximate the behavior of soft robots using linear uncertainty models \cite{yang2023control, yang2024design}.